-- 2. In the Current edited policy list near the top of the screen, verify that the edited security policy is the one you want to work on. - 3.
+- 2. In the Current edited security policy list near the top of the screen, verify that the security policy shown is the one you want to work on. - 3.
+On the right side of the Learning and Blocking Settings screen, select Advanced.
+The screen displays the advanced configuration details for policy building. - 4.
 In the Policy Building Settings area, expand Attack Signatures.
-The attack signature configuration is displayed including the attack signature sets and blocking settings that the policy uses. - 4.
-Review the attack signature sets associated with the policy: - a) Look over the blocking settings associated with each signature set. - b) To view the signature set properties and a list of the signatures that are in each set, click the signature set name. - 5.
+The attack signature configuration is displayed, including the attack signature sets and blocking settings that the policy uses. - 5.
+Review the attack signature sets associated with the policy: - a) Look over the blocking settings associated with each signature set. - b) To view the signature set properties and a list of the signatures that are in each set, click the signature set name. - 6.
 For each signature set, configure the blocking policy: select or clear the Learn, Alarm, and Block check boxes.